-Cherry Angioma (red mole)
+Cherry Angioma Removal Treatment

-Skin growths known as red moles or cherry angiomas can appear on any part of the body.
+Skin growths known as red moles or cherry angiomas.
+Can appear on any part of the body.
 Senile angiomas and Campbell de Morgan spots are other names for them.

-Angiomas are a common skin growth that can appear on any part of your body and are most common in adults over 30.
+Angiomas are a common skin growth.
+That can appear on any part of your body.
+And are most common in adults over 30.
 Angiomas have a reddish hue because of the ruptured blood vessels inside.
-There is no need to worry about cherry angiomas unless they start bleeding or change shape and colour.
+There is no need to worry about cherry angiomas.
+Unless they start bleeding or change shape and colour.

-Cherry Angioma Symptoms
+What are Cherry Angioma Symptoms?

 Typically, angiomas are small, brilliant red, circular or oval, and range in size from a pinpoint to roughly half of a centimetre.
 Depending on the type of angioma, it may appear smooth or slightly elevated.